An Empirical Bayes Method for Chi-Squared Data

-The null hypothesis is $H_0:\mu_1=\mu_2=\cdots=\mu_k=0$ and the alternative hypothesis is $H_1:\mu\in {\cal A}\subset \Re^k\backslash\{{\bf 0}\}$.
-Under the alternative hypothesis, the chi-squared test statistic has noncentral chi-squared distribution with non-centrality parameter $\lambda=\sum_{i=1}^k\mu_i^2$.
-The distribution of $X$ depends on the mean vector $\mu$ of $Y$ only through the non-centrality parameter $\lambda$ because the normal distribution is rotational invariant.
-If we view $\mu_i$ as the effect size for $i$th component of the $k$-variate random variable $Y$, then the non-centrality parameter equals the squared distance between the effect and no-effect mean vectors.
+Under the alternative hypothesis $H_1: {\bf A}\bs\beta \neq \bs{0}$, $T$ has noncentral chi-squared distribution with noncentrality parameter $\lambda=\sum_{i=1}^k\mu_i^2$.
+The distribution of $T$ depends on $\mu=(\mu_1,\cdots, \mu_k)^\top$ only through the noncentrality parameter $\lambda$ due to rotational invariance of the normal distribution.
+If we view $\mu_i$ as the effect size of $Y_i$, then the noncentrality parameter equals the squared distance between the null and non-null mean vectors.

-The noncentral chi-squared distributions are stochastically increasing in the noncentralily parameter $\lambda$; see e.g. \cite{van der Vaart:1998}.
-Hence the power of a chi-squared test is an increasing function of $\lambda$ and one can use it to rank chi-squared tests: the test statistic with higher underlying non-centrality parameter has higher power.
-Furthermore, in some situations, this monotone relationship can be quite simple to describe using $\lambda$.
-For example, in \cite{CR:1987}, the following approximation of noncentral chi-squared probability by a central one
+The noncentral chi-squared distributions are {\it stochastically increasing} in the noncentralily parameter $\lambda$; see e.g. \cite{van der Vaart:1998}.
+Hence the power of a chi-squared test is an increasing function of $\lambda$, which implies that the test with higher underlying noncentrality parameter has higher power.
+Sometimes, this monotone relationship can be quite simple to describe using $\lambda$. \cite{CR:1987} obtained the following approximation of a noncentral chi-squared probability by a central one for small $\lambda$